tomlobato/db_facet/README.md

 ## Usage

-Here is a smaple class using db_facet.
+Here is a sample class using db_facet.
 It "clones" an user account with all its dependencies to a fresh new user.

 ```ruby